diballesteros/hashnode-posts/cl2yq9psj005yacnvdzqhd1b7.md

 When we're on the first element `2` we know that we need to find as `9` minus `2` is 7.
 But, we need a way to quickly re-access data of the array.

-Introducting a Hash Table.
+Introducing a Hash Table.

 #### Hash Table

 A [hash table](https://en.wikipedia.org/wiki/Hash_table#:~:text=In%20computing%2C%20a%20hash%20table,desired%20value%20can%20be%20found.) is a data structure that maps key to values.
-This is perfect for our use-case because we just want to map our `number` to our `index`.
+This is perfect for our use case because we just want to map our `number` to our `index`.

 But how do we create this hash table?